aeewhite/SpotifyMiniPlayer/Readme.md

  	 - Add hover and active states
  - Volume Controls
  	 - I can get/set Spotify volume with the spotify-node-applescript, just need to implement an interface
- - App Icon for making distributable packages
-	 - Also a build script for automating that
  - Make gh-pages branch to show off the app